WWE Fatal 4-Way: Storylines

 The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 The storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 The main feud for the Raw brand was a fatal four-way match for the WWE Championship between defending champion John Cena, Randy Orton, Edge, and Sheamus.
 After Cena retained his title against Batista in an "I Quit" match at Over the Limit, Sheamus attacked Cena.
 On the May 24 episode of Raw, Bret Hart was announced as the new Raw General Manager.
 Before Batista could cut a promo, Hart interrupted and said that if Batista wanted his rematch, then he would have to qualify.
-Batista refused to wrestle, citing an injury and Hart then let Orton qualify by forfeit, causing Batista to quit the WWE afterwards.
+Batista refused to wrestle, citing an injury and Hart then let Orton qualify by forfeit, causing Batista to quit WWE afterwards.
 Edge and Sheamus won their respective qualifying matches to gain entry into the match alongside Orton.
 The following three weeks saw the four wrestlers compete against each other in singles and tag team bouts.

 The main event for the SmackDown brand was a fatal four-way match for the World Heavyweight Championship between Jack Swagger, Big Show, CM Punk, and Rey Mysterio.
-At Over the Limit, Big Show defeated Swagger by disqualification but did not win the championship since it cannot change hands on a disqualification, and as a result qualified for the fatal four-way match.
+At Over the Limit, Big Show defeated Swagger by disqualification but did not win the championship since it cannot change hands on a disqualification unless stipulated, and as a result qualified for the fatal four-way match.
 The Undertaker and CM Punk won their respective qualifying matches against Rey Mysterio and Kane.
 Later, Kane found his half-brother Undertaker in a storyline vegetative state, unable to compete and The Undertaker was removed from the match.
 A battle royal was put in place to determine The Undertaker's replacement in the match, which was won by Mysterio, who last eliminated Kane.

-On the April 12 episode of Raw, Eve Torres beat Maryse for the Divas Championship.
+On the April 12 episode of Raw, Eve Torres beat Maryse for the WWE Divas Championship.
 When Maryse attempted to seek revenge at Over the Limit, she was defeated by Eve.
 On the May 17 episode, Gail Kim teamed up with Evan Bourne to defeat Alicia Fox and Zack Ryder.
 After this, Kim and Fox started to feud for several weeks.
 On the June 14 episode, the current Divas Champion, Eve, teamed up with Kim in a winning effort against Maryse and Fox and a fatal four-way match was announced between the four.